Romeo Miller: Since 2008: Mixtapes, EPs and collaborations

 In 2011, Miller toured with his father and Silkk the Shocker.
 The tour was titled "No Limit Forever International".
 On January 11, Miller released his EP Dont Push Me via his label The Next Generation Entertainment.
 On May 3, 2011, Miller released the first official single from Intelligent Hoodlum called "Famous Girl (Remix)" which was the mastered version of the original, it still featured the original appearances from Sean Kingston and Miller's cousin Black Don, but it would be later dubbed as a promotional single.
 On August 19, 2011, Miller released his I Am No Limit mixtape, which was originally supposed to be his fourth studio album, but Miller decided it would be best to just release it as a mixtape for his fans.

 In 2012, Miller formed a new group called Resq3 which consisted of himself, drummer Christian Brock and guitarist/vocalist Myles Eberhardt.
-They released their first single "The Only One" and were scheduled to be releasing their debut album, touring and filming TV show later that year, but the group would disband due to unknown reasons.
+They released their first single "The Only One" and were scheduled to be releasing their debut album, touring and filming TV show later that year, but the group would disband for unknown reasons.
 The group's other releases consisted of songs such as "Right Along" and "No One Else Like You".
 On April 12, 2012, Miller released his first single from his upcoming fourth album titled "Hug Me Forever", which featured his brother Valentino.
 On May 19, 2012, Miller released the music video for "Hug Me Forever".
 On August 15, 2012, Miller announced that he had been working on a new mixtape titled Inception, it was released on August 19, 2012, under his new stage name Maserati Rome.

 In 2013, Miller announced that he was working on a mixtape, When in Rome, slated for release in 2014.

 On January 5, 2015, Miller released his first collaboration mixtape titled We All We Got with his group Money Mafia that includes himself, his father, Ace B, Young Junne, Eastwood, Gangsta, Play Beezy, Calliope Popeye, Flight Boy and No Limit Forever in-house producer Blaq N Mild.
 The mixtape would also include a surprise feature from Lil Wayne on the track "Power".
 On April 20, Miller released his second collaboration mixtape titled Hustlin with his group Money Mafia.
 On July 29, 2015, Miller would release two new singles from his upcoming fourth studio album titled "Till the Club Close" featuring fellow No Limit Forever artist Ace B and "Bent" featuring fellow No Limit Forever artists Ace B and Silkk the Shocker.
 On December 17, Miller revealed the title, cover art and also announced the release date of his planned fourth studio album titled Fighting Monsters, which was set for release in January.